cjriches/simulatron/simulatron/docs/instruction-set.md

 KSPR, PDPR, IMR, and PFSR are privileged registers; they can only be accessed in kernel mode.

-To move values between integer and floating-point registers, the COPY instruction should be used.
-This automatically performs the required conversions.
+To move values between integer and floating-point registers, the SCONVERT and UCONVERT instructions should be used.
 Storing a float to memory and then loading it as an integer (or vice versa) will NOT perform any conversion.
+Using the COPY instruction between integer and floating point registers is illegal.

 Integers are stored in big-endian 2's complement representation; floats are stored in the IEEE 754 binary32 representation.